Updated on 2024-10-25 GMT+08:00

 Permissions

-If you need to assign different permissions to employees in your enterprise to access your UCS resources, IAM is a good choice for fine-grained permission management.
-IAM provides identity authentication, permission management, and access control, helping you secure access to your resources.
+If you need to grant your enterprise personnel permissions to access your UCS resources, use Identity and Access Management (IAM).
+IAM provides identity authentication, fine-grained permissions management, and access control.
+IAM helps you secure access to your resources.

-With IAM, you can use your account to create IAM users, and assign permissions to the users to control their access to specific resources.
-For example, some software developers in your enterprise need to use UCS cluster resources but should not perform high-risk operations such as unregistering clusters.
-In this case, you can create IAM users for the software developers and grant them only the permissions for using UCS cluster resources.
+With IAM, you can create IAM users and grant them permissions to access only specific resources.
+For example, if you want some software developers in your enterprise to be able to use UCS clusters but do not want them to be able to unregister clusters or perform any other high-risk operations, you can create IAM users and grant them permissions to use UCS clusters but not permissions to delete them.

 UCS Permission Types